teslamate-org/teslamate/docs/configuration/guides/tasker.md

 There are two key ways that this can be achieved:

-- Make your TeslaMate instance publicly available, either through Port Forwarding or a Reverse Proxy (see [../../../docker_advanced.md](Advanved Docker Setup)).
+- Use a VPN solution such as Wireguard or [OpenVPN](https://github.com/adriankumpf/teslamate/issues/102#issuecomment-531497214)
-- Use a VPN solution such as [OpenVPN](https://github.com/adriankumpf/teslamate/issues/102#issuecomment-531497214)
+- Make your TeslaMate instance publicly available (see [Advanved Docker Setup](../../installation/docker_advanced.md) for an example).

 <img align="right" src="../../images/tasker-http.png" />